The RocPortal is now available. Learn more.

 1. Select: Analysis > Compute compute

 1. Select Interpret > Graph Endpoints and use the default options in the Chart Options dialog and press OK.
-You'll see the following plot.
+The following histogram shows the distribution of horizontal (xy) runout distances from the seeder.

 barrier endpoint chart